cmurray187/cmurray187.github.io/_posts/2020-06-13-Heatwaves.md

 4 | 10 | 2015-06-23 | 2015-06-26 | 4.03 | 34.2 | 0.327 |
 5 | 7 | 2003-07-20 | 2003-07-23 | 4.01 | 18.9 | 0.607 |

-I designed my experimental heatwave simulation using these extreme events.
+I designed my experimental heatwave simulation based on these extreme events.
 Herring embryos were reared under two pCO2 treatments (low pCO2: ~600 µatm, pHT 7.85; elevated pCO2: ~2650 µatm, pHT 7.23) at common temperature conditions (~8.5°C) for the first 5 days post-fertilization (dpf).
 On day 5, the simulated heatwave was initaited in half of the rearing units per pCO2 level.
 Temperatures were increased by ~0.9°C/d for 5 consecutive days to achieve +4.4°C above ambient (8.7°C to 13.1°C).
 The somewhat elevated rate of increase was a limitation of coarse temperature control of my aquarium thermostats and heaters.

 These figure illustarte pH and temperature conditions from 16 experimental rearing units (black dots are discrete pH measurements and grey lines are continuous temp data):